-MBArk is an organization that develops programs to promote and accelerate synergy between the new generation of progressive MBA students and business schools, and triple-bottom-line businesses within the natural foods industry.
+MBArk is an organization that develops programs to promote and accelerate synergy between the new generation of progressive MBA students and business schools, and triple-bottom-line businesses, especially within the natural products industry.

 We achieve our mission in two complementary ways that are mirror images of each other:

-- By providing networking help, support, and practical experience to MBA students who are seeking careers in natural foods or are starting their own natural foods companies.
-They recognize that food is a cornerstone of global sustainability, a beacon for entrepreneurship, and an industry that is ripe for disruption – but they usually lack access to natural foods companies and leaders, who typically do not recruit on campuses.
+- By providing networking help, support, and practical experience to MBA/graduate students who are seeking careers in sustainability or are starting their own sustainability-focused companies.
+They recognize that food is often a cornerstone of global sustainability, a beacon for entrepreneurship, and an industry that is ripe for disruption – but they usually lack access to natural foods companies and leaders, who typically do not recruit on campuses.

-- By providing MBA-level skills training to current food industry employees, as well as MBA-driven consulting help to their companies.
+- By providing MBA-level skills training to current food/sustainability industry employees, as well as MBA-driven consulting help to their companies.

 MBArk began in 2011 as the logical compilation of several initiatives by marketing executive and MBA instructor Joe Dobrow, and was formalized and branded in 2015.